 - Students should not play with candles

-- The First Aid Kit will be kept at the kitchen area.
+- The First Aid Kit will be kept in the kitchen area.
 Emergency phone is in ELP Instructors office

 Night Watch Game Bag –